 Artists have been inspired by Appledore Island’s remote and beautiful landscape since the nineteenth century.
-Students engaged in scientific study come to Shoals Marine Laboratory to unlock mysteries of ecology of the marine world.
-This shared passion for keen observation and interpretation of nature creates a natural collaboration between artists and scientists.
+Childe Hassam, a frequent visitor to Appledore Island, said that "art is the impression that nature makes upon the eye."
+Today, at Shoals Marine Laboratory (SML), students and scientists come to study this natural landscape once again.
+This shared passion for keen observation and interpretation of nature creates a logical collaboration between artists and scientists.
 To facilitate this partnership, SML has created the Shoals Artist-in-Residence (Shoals AIR) program.

-- Housing is included in the program.
-You will have your own room and a shared bath.
+- Housing is included in the program (artist assigned their own room and a shared bath).

-- All meals are included in the progam.
-Food allergies and special needs can be accommodated.
+- All meals are included in the program (food allergies and special needs can be accommodated).

-- Work space will be determined with each artist to best fit program, artist, and other needs.
+- Workspace will be determined with each artist to best fit the program, artist, and other needs.

 - Artists are welcome to attend classes and interact with researchers.
 Introductions will be made by SML staff.